 If you have questions about how Thompson Coburn can help develop a response plan for your organization or help analyze business risks of Coronavirus’ impact, please reach out to your Thompson Coburn contact or the authors below.

-David J. Kaufman and Caitlin E. Galasso are attorneys in Thompson Coburn’s Corporate & Securities Practice group and represent and advise clients on a variety of business, transactional and contractual matters.
+David J. Kaufman is an attorney in Thompson Coburn’s Corporate & Securities Practice group and represents and advises clients on a variety of business, transactional and contractual matters.

 Click here to subscribe to News & Insights from Thompson Coburn related to our practices as well as the latest on COVID-19 issues.